drabinowitz/react-router-initializer/README.md

 var appDispatcher = require('../dispatcher/appDispatcher');
 var initializer = require('react-router-initializer');

-//gotta love facebook's fetchr, no more thinking about whether im on the client or server!
+//gotta love yahoo's fetchr, no more thinking about whether im on the client or server!
 Let's awesome we Promisified our methods var fetcher = require('../utils/fetcher');

 var messageActions = {